Legal Separation, Dissolution Of Marriage And Divorce In Colorado

 If continuing insurance or retirement benefits (after a final legal decree) is a critical objective or issue of concern, then, it is essential to obtain written confirmation from the respective insurance company or a retirement plan specialist of how a decree of legal separation affects these benefits.

-As part of our divorce mediation process at Divorce Resolutions we assist Colorado couples in discussing and considering the benefits and drawbacks of choosing to end their marriage with either a decree of dissolution of marriage or a decree of legal separation.
-As with all divorce-related and family dispute issues, mediation offers substantial advantages to litigation, in collaboratively reviewing these choices and developing a sensible plan for your family’s future!
+As part of our divorce mediation process at Divorce Resolutions, we assist Colorado couples in discussing and considering the benefits and drawbacks of choosing to end their marriages with either a decree of dissolution of marriage or a decree of legal separation.
+As with all divorce-related and family dispute issues, mediation offers substantial advantages to litigation in collaboratively reviewing these choices and developing a sensible plan for your family’s future.

 (See our website’s section on Why Choose Mediation? for other compelling reasons to consider mediation of your divorce case or parenting dispute.)

 Also consider our website’s acclaimed Frequently Asked Questions and Myths resources, where we answer other questions and debunk commonly held misunderstandings − regarding Colorado divorce laws, court procedures and alternative dispute resolution alternatives, such as family mediation.